oschwengers/asap/README.md

 dependencies and related licenses.

 **NOTE**
-Please, notice that some bundled dependecies are published under a **free-for-academic** or **free-for-non-commercial** usage license model.
+Please, notice that some bundled dependencies are published under a **free-for-academic** or **free-for-non-commercial** usage license model.
 To our best knowledge this is true for at least the following databases:
 - CARD: free for academic usage